Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 2
 ~~~~~~
 | **Controlled Burst**
 | When the Alchemist throws a flask, they may increase its terrain effect radius by one, and targeted flasks may be applied as a 3x3 AoE.
-Flasks thrown may ignore a number of allies or spaces within their effect radius up to the Alchemist's rank.
+Flasks thrown may ignore a number of allies or squares within their effect radius up to the Alchemist's rank.
-| Areas of effect from natural ranged weapons or hand pumps may also be increased by one, or by one cone size, and ignore a number of allies or spaces up to the Alchemist's Rank.
+| Areas of effect from natural ranged weapons or hand pumps may also be increased by one, or by one cone size, and ignore a number of allies or squares up to the Alchemist's Rank.
 |
 | **Efficient Reagents**
 | When creating a Stash item, the Alchemist rolls a d6.
 On a success, 1 Stash is refunded from the item's cost. **(TO BE REDONE)**